-Level CIP Code IBHE Program Description Fall14-Fall16 Average Enrollment FY14-FY16 Average Completions FY16 Cost per credit hour 2017 Status 4b Bachelors 05.0125 B.A. in Germanic Studies 10 5 \$221.50 eaffirmed as ir good standing process (including self-study, external review, a .
-Curricular revisions to aid students more effec courses with the BA in the Teaching of German tively progress through the m - Bachelors 13.1325 B.A. in the Teaching of French 7 0 \$195.16 3 eaffirmed as in process (including self-study, external review, a .
-Curricular revisions are currently being propos 2019.
-Bachelors 13.1326 B.A. in the Teaching of German 0.3 0 \$188.25 4b eaffirmed as ir hares a substa good standing process (including self-study, external review, a Curricular revisions to aid students more effect courses with the BA in Germanic Studies. tively progress through the m ajor and gain advanced lingui stic skills implemented Fall 20 017.
-Program Bachelors 13.1330 B.A. in the Teaching of Spanish 17.3 6.7 \$185.47 5 BHE-required p program review process initiated Fall 2017.
-Program has seen a notable increase in the numb per of declared majors Fall 201 17. · Bachelors 14.1201 B.S. in Engineering Physics 15 0.7 \$302.17 4b Note: Program Bachelors primarily comp rised of courses from the BS in Electrical Engine B.S. in Engineering Management ering, BS in Computer Enginee ering, and BS in Physics. \$236.48 4b reaffirmed as ir good standing process (including self-study, external review, a rised of courses from the BS in Industrial Engine B.A. in French and Francophone Studies \$201.51 Y16-17.
-Program BHE-required program review good standing process (including self-study, external review, a .
-Curricular revisions are currently being propos and internal review by UIC Sen nate Committee on Education al Policy) completed during A Y16-17.
-Progra Bachelors 50.0703 B.A. in Art History 25 8 \$233.39 4b substantial revi staffing that ha sions bring grea ve resulted from vere revised effective Fall 2016, to bring it into a vere revised effective Fall 2016, to bring it into a nanner that takes be n faculty retiring and new hires.
-The departmenter by undergraduates from across UIC.
-IBHE-req etter advantage of the breadth at enrolls over 1900 students e n and depth of existing faculty each year in courses required strengths, given the signification other degree programs in ant changes in
+Level CIP Code IBHE Program Description Fall14-Fall16 Average Enrollment FY14-FY16 Average Completions FY16 Cost per credit hour 2017 Status Bachelors 05.0125 B.A. in Germanic Studies 10 5 \$221.50 4b eaffirmed as ir n good standing process (including self-study, external review, a Curricular revisions to aid students more effect courses with the BA in the Teaching of German tively progress through the ma Bachelors 13.1325 B.A. in the Teaching of French 7 0 \$195.16 3 eaffirmed as ir process (including self-study, external review, a Curricular revisions are currently being propos 2019.
+Bachelors 13.1326 B.A. in the Teaching of German 0.3 0 \$188.25 4b eaffirmed as ir hares a substa n good standing ntial number of process (including self-study, external review, a Curricular revisions to aid students more effect courses with the BA in Germanic Studies. tively progress through the ma ajor and gain advanced linguis stic skills implemented Fall 20 017.
+Program Bachelors 13.1330 B.A. in the Teaching of Spanish 17.3 6.7 \$185.47 5 3HE-required p program review process initiated Fall 2017.
+Program has seen a notable increase in the numb er of declared majors Fall 201 7.
+Bachelors 14.1201 B.S. in Engineering Physics 15 0.7 \$302.17 4b n good standing primarily comp 15.1501 rised of courses from the BS in Electrical Engine B.S. in Engineering Management ering, BS in Computer Enginee ering, and BS in Physics. \$236.48 4b eaffirmed as ir Note: Program n good standing primarily comp rised of courses from the BS in Industrial Engine ering and BS in Management.
+Bachelors 16.0901 B.A. in French and Francophone Studies 16.7 8.7 \$201.51 3 n good standing process (including self-study, external review, a Curricular revisions are currently being propos Bachelors 50.0703 B.A. in Art History 25 8 \$233.39 4b substantial revi staffing that ha sions bring grea ve resulted from vere revised effective Fall 2016, to bring it into a ter rigor to the major in a manner that takes be n faculty retiring and new hires.
+The departmen en by undergraduates from across UIC.
+IBHE-req etter advantage of the breadth t enrolls over 1900 students e n and depth of existing faculty each year in courses required i strengths, given the significa n other degree programs in ant changes in